billwear/billwear.github.io/dayte.md

 printf "%s ~ Day %d of %d; %d remain\n" "$fmt" "$d" "$t" "$((t - d))"
 ```

-This is free and unencumbered software released into the public domain.
+<small>*This is free and unencumbered software released into the public domain.
-For more information, please refer to <https://unlicense.org/>
+For more information, please refer to <https://unlicense.org/>.*</small>